 You'll need your AAPM&R credentials, which you use to log in on this website.
 Your username is the email address where you receive Academy emails.
 If you can’t remember your password, try logging in using the green Member Login button at the top right corner of this page.
 Then click on “Forgot Password” and follow the prompts.
 If you need further assistance, please email our Customer Service team at firstname.lastname@example.org.

 REMINDER: Access to #AAPMR20 on-demand content expires January 31, 2021.
 Please plan accordingly.
 Thank you!

 No other PM&R conference brings together high-profile thought leaders who’ve made significant and enduring contributions in both their respective fields and throughout the world.

-Presidential Address and Plenary Keynote—Peter C. Esselman, MD, FAAPMR and Bonnie St. John
+Presidential Address and Plenary Keynote—Michelle S. Gittler, MD, FAAPMR and Jill Bolte Taylor, PhD

-51st Walter J. Zeiter Lecture and Awards Video Presentation—David B. Nash, MD, MBA
+52nd Walter J. Zeiter Lecture and Awards Video Presentation—Will Waller

-Prior to Dr. Nash’s presentation will be our exciting AAPM&R Awards Video Presentation!
-On Saturday, November 16, our 2019 award winners will be recognized for their significant contributions to both the specialty and to people with disabilities.
+Prior to Will's presentation was our AAPM&R Awards Video Presentation!
+Our 2020 award winners were recognized for their significant contributions to both the specialty and to people with disabilities.